nodenv/nodenv-default-packages/README.md

 ## Usage

-nodenv-default-packages automatically installs the packages listed in the `$(nodenv root)/default-packages` file every time you successfully install a new version of Node with `nodenv install`.
+nodenv-default-packages automatically installs the packages listed in the [default-packages file(s)](#default-packages-files) file every time you successfully install a new version of Node with `nodenv install`.

-Specify packages in `$(nodenv root)/default-packages` by name, one per line.
+Specify packages in `default-packages` by name, one per line.
 You may optionally specify a semver version spec after the name.
 For example:

     grunt-cli